LCC-CIT/CS210-CourseMaterials/Labs/Lab04-ANN/GroupB/CS210_Lab04_Part2_Instructions_GroupB.md

  Based on the code review and helpful advice from your lab partners, you may revise your code.
 On the code review from your lab partner, complete the “Prod.” column to show what you revised.
 Upload the following to the *Lab Production Version* assignment on the LMS:

-1. The Python (.py) file or a link to your Colab notebook.
+1. The Jupyter Notebook file (.Ipynb) or a link to your Google Colab notebook.
 3. The code review <u>from your lab partner</u> with the “Prod.” column filled out by you.